 Upwork and Fiverr

 These are not job boards, but rather marketplaces for freelancers of any type.
 You post your skills on their and either bid on jobs (with Upwork) or list package prices (with Fiverr) to score deals and get paid.
-The former tends to focus on more complicated, multi-hour projects, while the latter is used more for quickie one-offs like infographics or WordPress fixes.
+The former tends to focus on more complicated, multi-hour projects, while the latter is used more for quickie one-offs like infographics, creating clips with a video editor by Movavi, or WordPress fixes.
 Some people have freelanced on one of these platforms for years and then built up enough of a client base that they suddenly had a real business on their hands and had to start hiring others.

 One last note on the job market right now.
-This won’t last forever, but in the USA at least, there’s a major labor shortage going on.
-Partly because we’ve strangled immigration so much and partly because of the economic rebound, we’ve got more open positions than we have people to fill them.
+This won’t last forever, but in the USA at least, there’s still a major labor shortage going on.
+Partly because we’ve strangled immigration so much and partly because of the economic rebound, we’ve got more open positions than we have people to fill them, by the millions.
 This is true from the very bottom level to the most skilled positions.
 There’s not been a better time that I can remember for snagging a job and getting what you want in terms of flexibility on hours and location.

 Running a Location Independent Business